GEORGE WASHINGTON FAREWELL ADDRESS REVIVIFICATION AND PRESERVATION ACT

 Be it resolved that the Senate and House of Representatives;

-Resolved, That the two Houses of Congress will assemble in the Hall of the House of Representatives on an hour to be fixed and announced by the Joint Committee on the 22nd February or 19th September --whichever is sooner-- and that in the presence of the members of both Houses there assembled the Farewell Address of President George Washington be pronounced by the President of the Senate pro tempore (or his appointee) and that the Speaker of the House of Representatives be requested to invite the President and ex-Presidents of the United States, the Heads of the several Departments, the Justices of the Supreme Court and Members of the Federal Judiciary, the Joint Chiefs of Staff, the Governors of the several States, Territories, Possessions, etc., the representatives of foreign governments accredited to our own, and that the Secretary of State shall require all US ambassadors abroad to be connected via teleconference.
+Resolved, That the two Houses of Congress will assemble in the Hall of the House of Representatives on an hour to be fixed and announced by the Joint Committee on George Washington's birthday following presidential Inauguration Day and that in the presence of the members of both Houses there assembled the Farewell Address of His Excellency, the Most Honorable George Washington, be read by the President of the Senate pro tempore (or his appointee) and that the Speaker of the House of Representatives be requested to invite the President and ex-Presidents of the United States, the Heads of the several Departments, the Justices of the Supreme Court, Members of the Federal Judiciary, the Joint Chiefs of Staff, the Governors of the several States, Territories, Possessions, etc., the ambassadors and representatives of foreign governments, and that the Secretary of State shall require all U.S. ambassadors abroad to be connected via teleconference.

 Resolved, That the President of the United States, Commander in Chief of the Armed Services, be requested to direct that orders be issued for the reading of the Farewell Address, or suitable parts of it, be read aloud on that day, wherever practicable, at the head of the armies, on board ships and aircraft of war, as well as military bases, hospitals, etc.